Go To Main Content Area

 • Silk

 Lü Ji (1477-?) was a Ming dynasty court painter.
-One of the peacocks in this painting stands one-legged atop a huge scholar’s stone, with peonies and apricot flowers in full bloom just behind it—it’s possible that the scene is actually a painting of a location in one of the imperial gardens.
+One of the peacocks in this painting stands one-legged atop a huge scholar’s stone, with peonies and apricot blossoms in full bloom just behind it—it’s possible that the scene is actually a painting of a location in one of the imperial gardens.
 Mists coil near the top of the apricot tree in a style inherited from Southern Song dynasty court painting.
 Ming dynasty court painters paid careful attention to combinations of flora and fauna that evoke auspicious hidden meanings.
 For instance, the second half of the Chinese word for “peacock” rhymes with a word meaning “nobility,” a point that lets this work allude to high rank and official salary.

 The flowers and birds in this piece were portrayed using incredibly exacting gongbi painting techniques, whereas the tree and stone were depicted with rather coarse and unrestrained use of brush and ink—this variation fills the painting with a compelling contrast between refined and untrammeled brushwork.
 The compositional approach of alternating between fine brushwork for a painting’s main subject matter and coarser brushwork for its background continued to be used by court painters in the Qing dynasty.